Salt Air, Secrets & Second Chances: Why Martha’s Vineyard Was the Only Place This Story Could Happen

 The Farm, The Fire & The Fallout

-"Time slowed with each passing minute, reminding her of all the wonderous places she had loved so much growing up, giving her snapshots of her past.
+"Time slowed with each passing minute, reminding her of all the wondrous places she had loved so much growing up, giving her snapshots of her past.
 Her parents’ horse farm by one of the island’s salt ponds just down the road from the ocean had been nothing short of idyllic—floating between serene pastures and scenic shorelines, Willow had the best of both worlds." -Where It All Began

 A Place You Can’t Escape… or Forget